-Here are a few things to keep in mind if this is your first time purchasing a condominium
+Here are a few things to keep in mind if this is your first time buying a condominium.

 While some people may have mixed feelings about this shared experience, it has several advantages.
 Any repairs required in the shared building or the grounds are catered to by the Association.
 This means that the Association handles expenses that you would typically have to bear yourself if you were in a single-family house on behalf of the condo owners.